Postgraduate Research Associate, Department of Politics, Princeton University

 Some of my work has been published in International Organization and Public Administration.

 You can find a copy of my CV here.
-(Last updated: August 22, 2023)
+(Last updated: November 2024)

 Political economy of international taxation, multinational corporations, foreign direct investment, foreign aid, multilateral development banks, quantitative methods.